 - Keep the skin on.
 It keeps the rounds together.
 It is also packed with lovely fiber and nutrients.

 - You can use candied, spiced, or toasted pecans.

 - Use the parchment paper.
 You can omit it, but trust me, it makes cooking these easier and helps with the clean up!

 - I like the color and freshness the basil adds to the sweet potato bites.
 However, fresh rosemary, chives, or Italian parsley would also make excellent garnishes.

 - 2 sweet potatoes medium sized

-- 2 tbsp coconut oil spray You can substitute olive oil if you prefer.
+- 2 tablespoon coconut oil spray You can substitute olive oil if you prefer.

 - ¼ cup chopped candied pecans You can substitute toasted pecans.